Viewing and interpreting reports

 How do I get a Console Report on a subset of students in my class?

-You will have to create a special group for those students.
-Within e-asTTle you can go to "Manage Student"from the left hand menu and create a new group (class), including those students of interest in the group.
+You need to create a special group for those students.
+Go to "Manage Student" from the left-hand menu and create a new group (class) that includes those students.
 Students can be in multiple groups in e-asTTle.

 One of my students sat a test, but when I bring up the ILP or the Tabular Report, the student’s scores are missing.

-Good practice means that no one score should be relied upon for high stakes decisions.
-In e-asTTle a student needs to get at least three items correct before a score is estimated.
-This reduces the risk of a student getting one or two items correct by chance and thus skewing their scores.
+No one score should be relied upon for high-stakes decisions.
+A student needs to get at least three items correct before a score is estimated.
+This reduces the risk of a student getting one or two items correct by chance and skewing their scores.

 Why do the Learning Pathways Reports repeat items and achievement objectives in different quadrants?